Afterschool

 Before you choose, you need to check between the cost and financial benefits – Image via Pixabay

 Registration Fee is LESS than RM600.
-Semester based allowance of RM250.
+Semester-based allowance of RM250.

 The tuition fees are subsidised by the government.
-In addition, students will be given an allowance of RM1, 250 per semester.
+In addition, students will be given an allowance of RM1,250 per semester.
 RM350 per semester for tuition fees and RM360 per semester for accommodation are also awarded.
 Students stay in hostels that are provided by the universities.

 Consider making a checklist for what you want and don’t want when choosing between Matriculation or Foundation – Image via Pixabay

-If you still unsure about what you want to study then don’t choose Foundation Programme – Image via Pixabay
+If you are still unsure about what you want to study then don’t choose Foundation Programme – Image via Pixabay

 Related articles: